How many sperm does to take to fertilize an egg?

 - List five facts about sperm.

-1. Outline the process of spermatogenesis.
-What cells are involved in the process?
+- Outline the process of spermatogenesis.
+Name the cells involved in the process?

-3. If a man did not have functioning epididymes, predict how his sperm would be affected.
+- If a man did not have functioning epididymis, predict how his sperm would be affected.
 How would this influence his ability to reproduce?

-4. How does each sperm structure contribute to the sperm’s function?
+- How does each mature sperm structure contribute to the sperm’s function?